 - a) All parents are aware from the school's Parents' Handbook and publication of this policy on the school's website that the school has a safeguarding policy and is required to follow statutory guidance in respect of reporting to Children's Services any case of suspected abuse. - b) From this policy and from notices in the school buildings, parents are made aware of the identities of the DSL and Deputy DSL with whom they may discuss concerns. - c) The school will work with parents and outside agencies to help support pupils and their families; however, it will always put the duty of care to the pupil as its priority and will refer concerns if it considers a pupil is or may be at risk of harm or has suffered harm. - d) The DSL will normally request a meeting with the parents of the pupil about whom there are concerns to discuss the matter.
 He/she will explain the reasons for the school's concerns and the course of action the school intends to take. - e) Referrals to Children's Services or the LADO (or initial advice from either service) do not require prior parental consent.
-The DSL must act in in the best interests of the pupil, even if this results in making a referral against the parents' wishes. - f) If the DSL believes that notifying parents might in any way exacerbate the problem, increase the risk to the pupil or if there are any other extenuating circumstances, initial advice will be sought from Children's Services prior to notifying the parents.
-This may result in an immediate referral to Children's Services without parents being notified.

-- g) If there is an allegation which involves a member of staff, parents will only be informed after the school has consulted with the LADO and has obtained the LADO's consent. - h) If a parent has any safeguarding concerns he/she should contact the school's DSL as soon as possible.
+The DSL must act in the best interests of the pupil, even if this results in making a referral against the parents' wishes. - f) If the DSL believes that notifying parents might in any way exacerbate the problem, increase the risk to the pupil or if there are any other extenuating circumstances, initial advice will be sought from Children's Services prior to notifying the parents.
+This may result in an immediate referral to Children's Services without parents being notified. - g) If a decision is made not to discuss concerns with the child's parents or carers, this will be recorded in the child's Safeguarding records with a full explanation of the reason for this decision. - h) If there is an allegation which involves a member of staff, parents will only be informed after the school has consulted with the LADO and has obtained the LADO's consent. - i) If a parent has any safeguarding concerns, he/she should contact the school's DSL as soon as possible.